 The rate for parking in metered parking spaces within the city shall be twenty-five cents (\$0.25) per hour except for such other rates as may be established, subject to the police power of the city, from time to time in the downtown parking management district by the Pensacola Downtown Improvement Board.
-No vehicle may park in any such space for longer than the maximum time permitted on the meter.
+No vehicle may be parked in any such space without the owner or an occupant thereof depositing a coin or coins in the meter for the full period during which the vehicle is parked in such space; provided, however, nNo vehicle may park in any such space for longer than the maximum time permitted on the meter.